-'What relevance should policy-makers attribute to the policy dimension "competition & anti-trust law, intangible assets" in their countries?' points is the average score given for this policy dimension.
+'What relevance should policy-makers attribute to the policy dimension "competition & anti-trust law, intangible assets" in their countries?'
+3,8/5

 The specific business model with multi-faceted user relationships creates network effects.
 As a result, markets with digital platforms are prone to monopolies or oligopolies Existing competition regulations are often not sufficient to take these new circumstances into account and to respond appropriately to the rapid growth of the platforms.